escapedcanadian/couchmovies/README.md

 # Couchmovies

-This is a sample project shows how to build a search feature using Bleve/Couchbase FTS

-# Demo
-TBD

-# Building the demo
+## Building the demo
-This demo is designed to be run as a series of Docker images that are managed by ```docker stack``` (```docker-compose``` may also work).
-The demo containers should be already available for the casual user of this demo, and nothing should need to be built.
-The build instructions may be found in submodules of this repo:
+This demo is designed to be run as a series of Docker images that are managed by ```docker-compose```. **The demo containers should be already available in docker hub for the casual user of this demo, and nothing should need to be built.** For someone wanting to update or enhance the demo, the build instructions may be found in submodules of this repo:

 - **couchmovies-couchbase**
  The instructions for building the Couchbase server container can be found in the [/couchbase submodule](https://github.com/escapedcanadian/couchmovies-couchbase).